Frequently Asked Questions

 How does Open Health benefit our company?

-Open Health significantly reduces your company’s ACA burden and ensures ACA compliance.
+Open Health significantly reduces your company’s ACA burden and enables ACA compliance.
 Your company no longer has to allocate valuable resources toward tracking hours, terminations, rehires, or computing cost allocation to productions.

 How is the Open Health plan different?

-Open Health is a complete industry solution to the challenges of the Affordable Care Act.
-Open Health is a fully-insured Multiple Employer Welfare Arrangement (MEWA) and complies with ERISA, the ACA, and other applicable laws.
+Open Health is an industry solution to the challenges of the Affordable Care Act.
+Open Health is a fully-insured Multiple Employer Welfare Arrangement (MEWA) and enables employers to comply with ERISA, the ACA, and other applicable laws.
 Open Health is funded through a trust established for the exclusive benefit of its participants.
-Employers are free to continue conducting business in the same way they did before the advent of the ACA.

 What are the costs to the employer?